 - How to work as part of a multi-chef team

-This course can be delivered on-campus, or as an Apprenticeship.
+This course can be delivered on-campus or as an apprenticeship, both of which include 200 hours of practical workplace learning.

-This course prepares you to work in the Hospitality industry as a Commercial Cook.
+This course prepares individuals to work in the hospitality industry as a Commercial Cook.

 You may find employment in the following contexts: